iwantmyname/blog/_posts/2014-10-14-sometimes-it-pays-to-work-smart.md

 ***

-One thing of particular interest was the fact that the blog the author created is using a .kitchen domain extension.
-The author says, "We started using this tool for our blog as we needed to have the term pescetarian within it.
+One thing of particular interest was the fact that the blog the author created is using the .kitchen domain extension.
+The author wrote, "we needed to have the term pescetarian within it.
 We finally decided on going with one of the new .kitchen TLDs that were made available."

+Proof that a new [generic top-level domain (gTLD)](https://iwantmyname.com/domains/new-gtld-domain-extensions) can make for a successful blog?
+I'd say so.